jtassia/You-Dont-Know-JS/up & going/ch2.md

 That's how many people think about the situation, but it's really not a healthy approach to JS.

-There's two main techniques you can use to "bring" the newer JavaScript stuff to the older browsers: polyfilling and transpiling.
+There are two main techniques you can use to "bring" the newer JavaScript stuff to the older browsers: polyfilling and transpiling.

 ### Polyfilling

-The word "polyfill" is an invented term (by Remy Sharp) (https://remysharp.com/2010/10/08/what-is-a-polyfill) used to refer to taking the definition of a newer feature and producing a piece of code that's equivalent to the behavior, but which can run in older JS environments.
+The word "polyfill" is an invented term (by Remy Sharp) (https://remysharp.com/2010/10/08/what-is-a-polyfill) used to refer to taking the definition of a newer feature and producing a piece of code that's equivalent to the behavior, but is able to run in older JS environments.

 For example, ES6 defines a utility called `Number.isNaN(..)` to provide an accurate non-buggy check for `NaN` values, replacing the original `isNaN(..)` utility.
 But it's easy to polyfill that utility so that you can start using it in your code regardless of whether the end user is in an ES6 browser or not.